TechnicalPursuit/TIBET/doc/markdown/tibet-resource.1.md

 ### Listing application resource data

-By default the `tibet resources` command will list concrete resources it believes should be processed and will display an example of the `<config/>` entries it would build:
+By default the `tibet resource` command will list concrete resources it believes should be processed and will display an example of the `<config/>` entries it would build:

-    $ tibet resources
+    $ tibet resource
     Loading TIBET via PhantomJS 2.1.1 at June 30, 2016 at 09:45:14 MDT
     TIBET loaded in 3064 ms. Starting execution.
     Filtering 927 potential resources...